Off & On

-"Off & On" is a pop song released by British recording artist Sophie Ellis-Bextor as the fifth overall single from her fourth studio album, Make a Scene.
-It was released on 11 April 2011, exclusively in the Russian Federation as a digital download, a week before the release of the album there.
-It has received airplay exclusively in Russia.
+"Off & On" is a pop song released by British singer Sophie Ellis-Bextor as the fifth overall single from her fourth studio album, Make a Scene (2011).
+Written by Scottish DJ Calvin Harris, English songwriter Cathy Dennis and Irish musician Róisín Murphy, it was released on 11 April 2011, exclusively in the Russian Federation as a digital download, a week before the release of the album there.
+It received airplay exclusively in Russia.
 Ellis-Bextor appeared on various talk shows in the United Kingdom to promote the song, including The Rob Brydon Show, despite it not being released as a single there.

 Background

 "Off & On" was produced by Calvin Harris.
 The song was penned with songwriter Cathy Dennis, and was first recorded by Irish singer Róisín Murphy for her album Overpowered; however, it was cut from the final track list.
 It was then offered to Ellis-Bextor, who subsequently recorded her own version.
 Of the song, Ellis-Bextor stated: "Ordinarily I'm a bit squeamish about taking on songs that I didn't write.
 But I think you've always got to think that you can bring something to it."
 A demo version was added to Ellis-Bextor's MySpace in July 2008, alongside "Heartbreak (Make Me a Dancer)".
 The single was exclusively released in the Russian Federation, a week prior to the release of the album there.